 So how much DOES a 1-carat diamond cost?

 Okay, so let’s get down to the nitty-gritty.

-Here are two 1-carat diamonds picked at random: one priced at the lower end of the scale and one way up there in the clouds where all the very expensive snobby diamonds hang out.
+Here are two Round Brilliant 1-carat GIA certified diamonds picked at random (on January 7th 2021): one priced at the lower end of the scale and one way up there in the clouds where all the very expensive snobby diamonds hang out.